mnicolae/learning-notes/books/clean-code.md

 ### Team Rules

 * A team of engineers should agree upon a single formatting style, and then every member of that team should use that style.

+## Objects and Data Structures

+### Data Abstraction

+* A class exposes abstract interfaces that allow its users to manipulate the essence of the data, without having to know its implementation.
+* Examples of Point class and Vehicle interface.

+### Data/Object Anti-Symmetry

+* Objects hid their data behind abstractions and expose functions that operate on that data.
+Expose behavior, hide data.
+* Data structures expose their data and have no meaningful functions.
+* Example of Geometry class.
+* Example of polymorphic shape classes.
+* Procedural code: easy to add new functions, hard to add new data structures.
+* OO code: easy to add new classes, hard to add new functions.
+* Heuristic: whether we want to add new data types or we want to add new functions informs the decision of whether to use procedural or OO code.

+### The Law of Demeter

+* A method `m` of an object `a` may only invoke the methods of the following kinds of objects: `a` itself, `m`'s parameters, any objects instantiated within `m`, `a`'s attributes, global variables accessible by `a` in the scope of `m`.
+* Specific case of loose coupling.

+### Train Wrecks

+* Chains of calls are generally considered to be sloppy style should be avoided.
+* Discussion on whether example block violates the Law of Demeter.

+### Hybrids

+* Hybrid structures that are half objects and half data structures.
+* Avoid creating them because they are the worst of both worlds.

+### Hiding structure

+* If working with an object, we should be telling it to do *something*.

+### Data Transfer Objects

+* Quintessential form of a data structure: a class with public variables and no functions.
+* Data transfer object, DTO.
+* Beans are examples of DTOs.
+* `Address` class example.

+### Active Record

+* Special forms of DTOs.
+* Data structures with public (or bean-accessed) variables; but they typically have navigational methods like `save` and `find`.
+* Usually direct translations from database tables, or other data sources.
+* Treat them as data structures.

 ## Error Handling